Competitive

 Dynamic With Fins (DYN)

-DYN is most often a pool discipline in which the freediver travels in a horizontal position underwater attempting to cover the greatest possible distance.
-Any propulsion aids, other than fins or a monofin and swimming movements with the arms, are prohibited.
-Dynamic with fins is the most common of the horizontal distance disciplines because of the specific means of propulsion ;long fins or monofin.
-For a performance to be officially recognized there are minimum depth and length requirements for pools.
-Pool competitions most often comprise a performance in DYN, DNF, and STA but some competitions are a combine’ of DYN and STA.
+The freediver swims in a horizontal position underwater attempting to cover the greatest possible distance, DYN is a pool discipline.
+Any propulsion aids, other than bi-fins or monofin and swimming movements with the arms, are prohibited.
+Dynamic with fins is the most common of the horizontal distance disciplines because of the specific means of propulsion; long fins or monofin.

 DYNAMIC With Bi-Fins (DYNB):